Five Bulgarians charged in UK with spying for Russia

 All five are due to appear at Westminster Magistrates’ Court on 26 September.

-Spy chiefs say “hostile state threats” account for increasing proportions of their work, and Russia has been a particular focus since the attempted assassination of Sergei Skripal in 2018.
+Spy chiefs say “hostile state threats” account for increasing proportions of their work, and Russia has been a particular focus since the attempted assassination of former double agent Sergei Skripal and his daughter in 2018 with nerve agent novichok in Salisbury.